Ken Curtis: Early years

 Curtis was the quarterback of his Bent County High School football team and played clarinet in the school band.
 He graduated in 1935.
-During World War II, Curtis served in the United States Army from 1943 to 1945.
+During World War II, Curtis served in the U.S. Army from 1943 to 1945.

 He attended Colorado College to study medicine, but left after a short time to pursue his musical career.

 Career

 Music

 Curtis was a singer before moving into acting, and combined both careers once he entered films.
 Curtis was with the Tommy Dorsey band in 1941, and succeeded Frank Sinatra as vocalist until Dick Haymes contractually replaced Sinatra in 1942.
-Curtis may have served simply as insurance against Sinatra's likely defection, and it was Dorsey who suggested that Gates change his name to Ken Curtis.
+Curtis may have served simply as insurance against Sinatra's likely defection, and Dorsey was who suggested that Gates change his name to Ken Curtis.
 Curtis then joined Shep Fields and His New Music, an all-reeds band that dispensed with a brass section.

-Curtis met his first wife, Lorraine Page, at Universal Studios, and they were married in 1943.
+Curtis met his first wife, Lorraine Page, who was also under contract at Universal Studios, and they were married in 1942.
 For much of 1948, Curtis was a featured singer and host of the long-running country music radio program WWVA Jamboree.

-Ken Curtis joined the Sons of the Pioneers as a lead singer from 1949 to 1952.
+Ken Curtis joined the Sons of the Pioneers as a lead singer from 1949 to 1953 and again from 1955 to 1957.
 His big hits with the group included "Room Full of Roses" and "(Ghost) Riders in the Sky".